mpv-player/mpv/DOCS/man/input.rst

     Current MKV edition number.
 Setting this property to a different value will restart playback.
 The number of the first edition is 0.

+    Before mpv 0.31.0, this showed the actual edition selected at runtime, if you didn't set the option or property manually.
+With mpv 0.31.0 and later, this strictly returns the user-set option or property value, and the ``current-edition`` property was added to return the runtime selected edition (this matters with ``--edition=auto``, the default).

+``current-edition``
+    Currently selected edition.
+This property is unavailable if no file is loaded, or the file has no editions.
+(Matroska files make a difference between having no editions and a single edition, which will be reflected by the property, although in practice it does not matter.)

 ``chapters``
     Number of chapters.